trans-travel/trans-travel/us/wi.md

 Wisconsin does not have negative laws towards trans people.

 Wisconsin is not a "sanctuary state", but also does not criminalize trans youth medical care.
-However, a bill in the legislature would ban most trans youth medical care if it were to pass.
+However, a bill pending governor veto or signature would ban most trans youth medical care.

 ## Non-discrimination Law